 The Brabant property is owned 100% by Murchison and is strategically located along Highway 102 between the town of La Ronge to the south and the Athabasca Basin to the north, near major infrastructure.
-The Brabant property consists of the Deposit and number of additional zinc and copper occurrences along the 16 kilometre strike of favourable geological horizon, all of which remain underexplored.
+The Brabant property consists of the Deposit and several additional zinc and copper occurrences and geophysical anomalies along the 16 kilometre strike of favourable geological horizon, all of which remain under-explored and mostly untested.
 The project area shares geological characteristics, including similar age, with the Flin Flon volcanogenic massive sulphide (VMS) mining camp in Manitoba.
-The current (2008) mineral resource for the Deposit consists of 1.5 Mt grading 9.2% zinc, 0.8% copper and 33 g/t silver in indicated resources and 3.0 Mt grading 5.6% zinc, 0.6% copper and 14 g/t silver in inferred resources (for additional details, refer to Murchison's website: www.muchisonminerals.com).
-The Deposit consists of two sub-parallel massive sulphide zones, which average 5 metres in thickness and have been traced in drilling for approximately 1,000 metres along strike and 500 metres down dip.
-Re-interpretation of previous VTEM and BHEM surveys identified numerous electromagnetic ("EM") conductors laterally and down dip from known mineralization and confirms that the deposit remains open to expansion by drilling in all directions.